Oktoberfest is legendary.

 Oktoberfest was born in Bavaria and Munich continues to be the epicenter of the event.
 Of course, Oktoberfest is celebrated around Germany so you’ll find other celebrations (though nowhere near the same size and scale) in other cities like Frankfurt, Stuttgart, and Hamburg.

-How to get from Munich airport to city center?
+How to get from Munich airport to the city center?

-The S-Bahn train lines run between Munich airport and city center in 10-minute intervals, getting you to the heart of Oktoberfest in less than an hour.
+The S-Bahn train lines run between Munich airport and Munich HBF in the city center in 10-minute intervals, getting you to the heart of Oktoberfest in less than an hour.
 The S1 and S8 lines stop at Terminal 1 and 2 in Flughafen München, continuing on to multiple stops in and around Munich.
+Both the S1 and S8 lines run to the Ostbahnof station as well.

 Entry into the festival tents is free and a certain percentage of tables are available first come, first served.
 Reservations in the tents are free, too, but it’s not a bad idea to reserve a whole table if you’re rolling up to the fest with a large group.
 You will need to purchase food and beverage vouchers in advance.
 There are more than 30 tents, plus outdoor bier gardens, so don’t stress too much.